 This is not an exhaustive list of circumstances that could lead to a posterior cord injury.
 If you were the victim of a posterior cord injury, you should waste no time contacting an experienced attorney to discuss your case.
 Remember that your claim for injuries is subject to the statute of limitations.

 The statute of limitations determines the amount of time that a claimant has to file a lawsuit with the court.
 However, the statute of limitations may change depending on the circumstances of your injury.
 This means that a claim based on medical negligence may have a different filing deadline than a claim based on personal injury.
 As a result, you should speak with a lawyer to determine the proper filing deadline for your potential lawsuit.

 Contact Our Experienced Miami Posterior Cord Injury Attorney Today

 If you or a family member was the victim of a posterior cord injury, consult with an experienced Miami posterior cord injury attorney today.
 Personal injury attorney Prosper Shaked possesses substantial experience litigating a variety of complex legal claims, and he is prepared to use this knowledge to fight for you.
-To schedule a free case evaluation, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free case evaluation, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.